 Save to Pinterest Embrace the vibrant flavors of the season with this Pomegranate and Walnut Salad.
 A delightful combination of juicy pomegranate seeds, crunchy walnuts, and nutrient-rich seeds, this dish offers a refreshing and anti-inflammatory boost that is as healthy as it is beautiful to serve.

-This salad is the perfect light lunch or a sophisticated side dish.
+Save to Pinterest This salad is the perfect light lunch or a sophisticated side dish.
 By blending crisp apples and pears with a warm cinnamon-lemon dressing, it balances sweetness and tanginess in every bite.

 Ingredients